niclabs/dtc/readme.md

  * `nodes` is a list of dictionaries with node information.
 This list must be of the same size as the `nodesNumber` variable in `general.dtc`.
 Each node is represented by `host`, `port` and `publicKey` parameters (IP/Port/Public Key of the node).
 * **Storage Configurations**: They define the options for the storage driver.
 Currently, `sqlite3` is the only available, but the implementation allows to extend it to other storage systems. `sqlite3` defines the following options:
  * `path` is the path to the sqlite3 database.

+If you need to generate a public/private Base85 key pair for ZMQ Curve Authentication, we recommend to use the `gencurve`utility in [dtcnode repository](https://github.com/niclabs/dtcnode).

 # How to test